-The foreshore vegetation at Oak Beach is heavily disturbed.
+The foreshore vegetation in the southern section of Oak Beach is heavily disturbed.
 Dune vegetation in front of the houses at the southern end of Oak Beach has largely been cleared and there is little to stabilise the dune.
-A number of non-native species have been planted in the foreshore area in front of properties.
+Several non-native species have been planted in the foreshore area in front of properties.
 These habitat disturbances may affect the movement of fauna and minimise their habitat connectivity.
+The remnant vegetation of the mid-section of Oak Beach is relatively confluent with surrounding vegetation communities to the north, south and west retaining good connectivity.

-There are a number of factors that may be contributing to the disturbed foreshore vegetation.
+There are several factors that may be contributing to the disturbed foreshore vegetation.
 These factors and their potential impacts on the foreshore's ecology are listed in Table 4.